juanlazarde/slackFiles/README.md

 # Slack File Downloader

-A robust Python CLI tool to download all files from your Slack workspace — across all public and private channels you are a member of.
+A robust Python CLI tool that downloads all files you have access to in your Slack workspace — from public and private channels, including Slack-hosted and external links.

 ---

 ## 📦 Features

-- ✅ Download files from all channels
+- ✅ Download files from all joined channels
 - 🗂 Organizes files by channel name
-- 🔁 Skips previously downloaded files (tracked by ID)
+- 🔁 Skips already-downloaded files using a tracker file
-- 📎 Supports Slack-hosted + external file URLs
+- 🔗 Supports both Slack-hosted and external file URLs
-- 💤 Honors Slack's rate limits
+- 💤 Honors Slack's rate limits (with Retry-After support)
-- 🧹 Sanitizes filenames
+- 🧼 Sanitizes filenames using `pathvalidate`
-- 🔐 Loads config from `.env`
+- 🔐 Loads config from `.env` (or environment)
-- 🧪 Modular and testable design
+- 🧪 Fully testable with unit and integration coverage
+- 📊 CLI output + optional JSON summary

 ---